sd17spring/sd17spring.github.io/_pages/git-help.md

 If you forget to include `-m` in your commit, git will open a text-editor called vim so that you can enter a commit message there.
-To write your commit message in vim, first press “i”, then write your message, then type “:wq” for write- quit.
+To write your commit message in vim, first press “i”, then write your message, then type <kbd>:wq</kbd> for write- quit.
 Alternatively, if you just want to escape from vim's interface without saving a message, just enter “:q” for quit.